temporalio/documentation/CONTRIBUTING.md

 ![Netlify build preview](static/img/readme/netlifypreview.png)

-Pull requests are typically reviewed within 1-2 days.
+Pull requests are typically reviewed within 1–2 business days.
 Once approved, we will merge your changes.

-As soon as your pull request is merged, a new build will automatically kick off and your changes will publish to [https://docs.temporal.io](https://docs.temporal.io).
+As soon as your pull request is merged, a new build automatically occurs and your changes publish to [https://docs.temporal.io](https://docs.temporal.io).

 ## Style guidance

-In general this content adheres to the [Google developers style guide](https://developers.google.com/style).
+In general, this content adheres to the [Google developers style guide](https://developers.google.com/style).

-However there are some Temporal specific style guidelines below.
+However, we have some Temporal-specific style guidelines.

 ### Infinitive verb forms in headings

-Titles and headings should try to use infinitive verb forms whenever possible.
-People tend to search using infinitive verb forms and thus using them helps with SEO.
+Titles and headings should use infinitive verb forms whenever possible.
+People tend to search by using infinitive verb forms, so using them helps SEO.

 - Correct: "Install Temporal"
 - Incorrect: "Installing Temporal"